 · Another goal is to provide more Bible-based products for our local community (however, not all of those products are listed in our catalogue).

-· Our newsletters are available to those on our e-mail or mailing list (not on our website at this point).
-They are not regular or often but I’m aiming to produce a few a year.
+· Our newsletters are available to those on our e-mail or mailing list (but not on our website at this point).
+They are not regular or often but I try to produce a few a year.
 They tell of any news or updates to what curriculum is being worked on, tips for teaching and home life, stories from what’s happening in our homeschool life, etc. To sign up, just ask to be put on the list by e-mailing us.

 firstname.lastname@example.org or email@example.com